 It’s not worth it to save a few dollars here, a slow site will only earn you a high bounce rate and a penalty from Google, which means fewer visitors and less revenue.

-Why does everyone recommend them if they suck so bad?
+Why does everyone recommend them if they are so bad?

 The affiliate commission payouts are awesome, that’s why.
 I side-eye everyone (included WordPress itself) that recommends these services because they certainly aren’t using them to host their own websites.